se-edu/se-book/projectDuke/text.md

 E | 0 | project meeting | Aug 6th 2-4pm
 T | 1 | join sports club
 ```

+**{{ icon_tip }} If you use file paths in your code,**
+* remember to use relative paths rather than absolute paths such as `C:\data`.
+If not, your app can cause unpredictable results when used in another computer.
+* remember to [specify file paths in an OS-independent way](https://www.sghill.net/how-do-i-make-cross-platform-file-paths-in-java.html).
+If not, your app might not work when used on a different OS.

 </div><hr><!-- ================================================================================================ -->
 <div id="Level-8">